Skip to content

 Data cleansing, also referred to as data cleaning or data scrubbing, involves identifying and correcting (or removing) corrupt, inaccurate, incomplete, or irrelevant data within a dataset.
 The goal is to enhance the quality of the data, making it more effective for various purposes, such as:

-- Customer relationship management: Accurate customer data ensures targeted marketing and personalised customer experiences.
+• Customer relationship management: Accurate customer data ensures targeted marketing and personalized customer experiences.

 Learn more: What is data cleansing, and why is it so important?